d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 As we have seen in :numref:`sec_rs_async`, we can accelerate HPO by distributing the evaluation of hyperparameter configurations across either multiple instances or multiples CPUs / GPUs on a single instance.
-However, compared to random search, it is not straightforward to run SH asynchronously in a distributed setting.
-Before we can decide which configuration to run next, we first have to collect all observations on the current rung level.
+However, compared to random search, it is not straightforward to run successive halving (SH) asynchronously in a distributed setting.
+Before we can decide which configuration to run next, we first have to collect all observations at the current rung level.
 This requires to synchronize workers at each rung level.
 For example, for the lowest rung level
 $r_{min}$, we first have to evaluate all $N = \eta^K$ configurations, before we can promote the $\frac{1}{\eta}$ of them to the next rung level.

 In any distributed system, synchronization typically implies idle time for workers.
 First, we often observe high variations in training time across hyperparameter configurations.
-For example, assuming the number of filter per layer is a hyperparameter, then networks with smaller filter sizes finish training faster than networks with larger filter sizes, which implies idle worker time due to stragglers.
+For example, assuming the number of filters per layer is a hyperparameter, then networks with less filters finish training faster than networks with more filters, which implies idle worker time due to stragglers.
 Moreover, the number of slots in a rung level is not always a multiple of the number of workers, in which case some workers may even sit idle for a full batch.

 Figure :numref:`synchronous_sh` shows the scheduling of synchronous SH with $\eta=2$ for four different trials with two workers.
 We start with evaluating Trial-0 and Trial-1 for one epoch and immediately continue with the next two trials once they are finished.
-Now, we first have to wait until Trial-2 finishes, which takes substantially more time than the other trials, before we can promote the best two trials, i.e., Trial-0 and Trial-3 to the next rung level.
+We first have to wait until Trial-2 finishes, which takes substantially more time than the other trials, before we can promote the best two trials, i.e., Trial-0 and Trial-3 to the next rung level.
 This causes idle time for Worker-1.
 Now, we continue with Rung 1.
 Also, here Trial-3 takes longer than Trial-0,